ShashankaShekharSharma/ProblemSolvingInJava/Java.md

 > `Dynamic Dispatch`: multiple methods with same signature, choice made at runtime

 > Use type casting to overcome static type restrictions

+# Hierarchy in Java
+    - Java does not allow multiple inheritence
+    - A java class hierarchy forms a tree
+    - The root of the hierarchy is a built in class called object which defines default functions like equals() and toString().
+These are implicitly inherited by the class when we write
+    - When we override functions we should be check the signatures
+    - Class Hierarchy provides both subtyping and inheritence
+    - Capabilities of a subtype are a superset of the main type.
+If B is a subtype of A wherever we require an object of type A we can use an object of type B
+    - Inheritence is a subtype that can reuse code of the main type.
+B inherits from A if some fucntions for B are written in terms of functions A

+# Modifiers in Java
+    - Java uses many modifers in declarations to cover features of OOP
+    - public and private to support encapsulation of data
+    - static for entities defined inside class that exist without creating objects of the class
+    - final for values that cannot be changed.
+It is usually used for constants.
+    - These modifers can be applied to classes, instance variables and methods
+    - Typically instance variables are private.
+Method to carry (accessor) and update (mutator) the state are public
+    - Public methods to query and update private instance variables
+    - use private static instance variables to maintain bookkeeping information across objects
+# Abstract Class
+    - Abstract class forces subclasses to provide a concrete implementation.
+    - We cannot create objects from a class that has abstract functions.
+    - Class containing abstract methods have to be abstract.
+# Interface
+    An interface is a purely abstract class with no concrete components.
+Abstrating is possible only from one class but multiple interfaces can be implemented

+    Interfaces are expressed in terms of methods that must be present and it cannot specify the intented behaviour of these function

+## Static Function
+    Cannot access instance variable and can be invoked directly or using interface
+## Default Function
+    Provide a default implementation for some functions.
+Class can override these functions

+> Callbacks are useful when we spawn a class in parallel.
+Spawned object notifies the owner when it is done

+> Polymorphism is an effect of dynamic dispatch

+> Polymorphic data structures hold values of an arbitrary type, is homogeneous and should not have to cast return values

+> Generics introduce structural polymorphism into Java through type variables

+> Classes and functions can have type parameters

+# Reflective Programming
+    Refective Programming or Reflection is the ability of a process to examine, introspect and modify its own structure and behavior

+    It involves two components
+    1. Introspection: A program can observe and therefore reason about its own state
+    2. Intercession: A program can modify its execution state or alter its own interpretation or meaning

+# The collection interface
+# The list interface
+# The set interface
+# The Queue interface

+# Errors in code
+    - User Input
+    - Device Errors
+    - Resource Limitations
+    - Code Errors
+  All exceptions decends from the class throwable which has two branches
+  1. Errors - not programmer's fault
+  2. Exception - two sub-branches
+     1. RunTimeException
+        Programming errors that should have been caught by code
+     2. Checked exceptions
+        Typically user-defined; when code assumptions violated

+> Exception Handling: gracefully recover from errors that occur when running code

+> Throw an exception: generate an object encapsulating information about error

+> Catch an exception: decode the nature of error and take corrective action

+# Try Catch
+    Enclose code that may benerate exception in a try block and exception handler in catch block.
+If try encounters an exception, rest of the code in the block is skipped.
+If exception matches the type in catch, handler code executes.
+Otherwise uncaught exception is passed back to the code that called the code.

+    There can be more than one type of exception.
+Catch blocks are tried in sequence.

+    Exceptions are classes in the Java class hierarchy